AceSavaid/AquaHell/README.md

 # AquaHell-GameJam
  A game made in a week for a local game jam with the theme of Hell.
+ You play as an orb of water that has gotten stuck in hell.
+With fireballs wanting to dry out the orb, they must run around the area to collect water while using their health to keep the enemies at bay.
+After each death, they can purchase upgrades in the shop to make this purgatory easier as they try to survive for as long as possible and get the best score.

  ## Systems Created
  - Base player with mobility and projectile shooting abilities